wp-plugins/white-bracket-theme-options/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Automatically add 'px' to generated css, if it hasn't been specified

 = 1.3.0 =
 * Added in the ability for paragraph tags to be removed from the shortcode output.
 * Added in the ability add basic styling to h1, h2, h3, h4, h5, h6, p, a and li elements.